Homemade Bunny Ears Cupcakes

 - Line the muffin pan with cupcake liners.

-- Dry ingredients - In a bowl, combine flour with baking powder, spices, and salt.
-Set aside.
+- Dry ingredients – In a bowl, combine flour with baking powder, spices, and salt.
+And set aside.

-Pro tip - Adding the sugar helps improve the emulsification properties giving us the maximum volume. - Combine - Next, add in the flour mixture followed by the grated carrots, fruits, and nuts.
-Combine well but do not overmix.
+Pro tip – Adding the sugar helps improve the emulsification properties, giving us the maximum volume. - Combine – Next, add the flour mixture, then the grated carrots, fruit, and nuts.
+Combine well, but do not overmix.

 Pro tip – We don’t want to activate the gluten in our flour. - Bake – Divide the batter between 12 cupcake liners in a muffin pan.
 Bake on the middle rack for 20 to 25 minutes or until a toothpick inserted in the center comes out clean.

-- Cool - Let the cupcakes cool in the pan for 5 to 7 minutes then cool on a cooling rack.
+- Cool – Let the cupcakes cool in the pan for 5 to 7 minutes, then cool them on a cooling rack.

 Frost the cupcakes